emullaney/emullaney.github.io/index.md

 ### Erin Mullaney @emullaney
-I have a degree in computer science and have developed applications and designed databases for over fourteen years.
+I have a degree in computer science and have developed applications and designed databases for over fifteen years.
 I develop applications primarily using the following technology stack: Python, Django, jQuery, LESS, HTML5 and CSS3, with a focus on performance and elegant reusable code.

 I love what I do and want to use my design and programming skills to make life easier and improve other people's jobs.